jefmud/minimus/README.md

 Like Marcell's Bottle project, I decided to keep Minimus as a single file.
 A bit of a PEP 20 violation except the idea of simplicity is the self-contained nature.
 I failed to make it actually self contained, since to be really useful it includes Jinja2 as an import.
 If you choose to use a non WSGIRef server like Paste, Gevent, Waitress more imports will be required, be forwarned.

 Now, that I've spent some time creating Minimus.
 I can say it is "simple" to me now.
 I started writing a framework around Python Paste https://pypi.org/project/Paste/, I got a bit of confidence that I wasn't wasting my time!
 But, got a little sad learning that the author Chris Dent was not actively developing it!
-So after some mad refactoring I jump started the application object as a generic WSGI app.
+So after some made some refactoring I jump started the application object as a generic WSGI app.

 Quickly, I started cloning some of the Python decorator approaches of Flask and Bottle.
 If you know Bottle or Flask, you will recognize that I cloned their decorator approach and some function names and approaches to solving templating.
 Of course, the Pallets project Jinja2 is (in my opinion) the absolute best of class templating engine.
 I decided NOT to reinvent that wheel (for now).